 Tupelo honey allows us to appreciate this rare treat from nature that we can only enjoy if the trees and surrounding environment are preserved.

 In recent years, it has become harder for beekeepers to report a bumper Tupelo harvest.

 There could be any number of reasons that contribute to reduced harvests, but that conversation remains relevant as long as we continue to appreciate and consume tupelo honey.

 The best things in life may be free, but the really good rare stuff is pricey.

 Tupelo honey is a treasure made available once a year.

 It’s such a short window of opportunity that having tasted and appreciated this type of honey, you can understand why the price tag is at a premium rate.

 How often do we come across something healthy that actually looks and tastes good?
 Not often enough, if you ask me.

-I would trade this honey for those vegetable smoothies any day.
+Now that I know the benefits of Tupelo honey, I would trade this honey for vegetable smoothies any day.